ULHPC/tutorials/basic/sequential_jobs/README.md

 * `parallel_launcher.sh` (full path: `$WORK/PS2/launcher-scripts/bash/generic/parallel_launcher.sh`)

-This script will drive the full experiment.
+This script will drive the experiment, start and balance the java processes on all the reserved resources.

 #### Step 1: Generate the configuration files: